Holographic complexity of hyperbolic black holes: Complexity growth of planar EMD black holes

 \section{Complexity growth of planar EMD black holes}

-This section will briefly discuss the holographic complexity of planar EMD black holes.
+This appendix will briefly discuss the holographic complexity of planar EMD black holes.
 The charged version of this black hole is similar to the other two sisters.
 But the neutral case $(c=0)$ is a little more special.
-Recall the solution of metric for the EMD system is
+Recall the solution of the metric for the EMD system is

-In the planar case, namely $k=0$,
+In the planar case, namely, $k=0$,

 In the charged case, the causal structure for these solutions is the same as the discussion before.
 There will be two horizons when $0<\alpha^2<1/3$ and one horizon when $\alpha^2>1/3$.
 Then we can similarly evaluate the WDW action as before.
 Start with the bulk term,